lucascrx/EURECOM_SDN_assistance_DMM/SDN_Controler/README.md

 * **Topologies** is a folder where virtual networks are designed to test SDN controllers.

+*Note April, 24:* Ping capabilities are still the same, the code has been split into several functions.
+It's now possible to generate the IPv6 address associated to a MAC address and a Network prefix, tunnelling set up has been cleaned : but still problems on MATCHS (apparently related to VLANs), 2 case out 4 may need to be installed in a reactive mode instead of a proactive mode as we need packet information for routing or setting up MAC addresses

+ Solved Issues : as implementing node mobility with mininet seems quite complicated, a first solution is to create a static network consists in turning one of the host down while turning another host linked to another router up with the MAC address of the first host.

+ Next Steps : Understanding how handle mobility with mininet in command line and not coded in the python configuration file.
+Resolving matching problems when setting up tunnels.
+Find a way to push the 2 problematic flow for tunnel establishment : may be implement reactive pushing.

 *Note April, 19:* Hosts can ping each other across sub-networks and can ping router local network interfaces.
 Backbone interfaces pinging is not possible yet, is it really necessary to work on